-Mark Phoenix - Improviser, Actor and Teacher
+Lee Apsey - Improviser, Actor and Teacher

 As an improviser he has taught and performed in the UK, Europe, Asia and United States for over a decade.

-He was the co-founder of CSI: Crime Scene Improvisation (“A Spectacular must see” - ☆☆☆☆☆ Bunbury Magazine) and Your Flaws: The Musical ("Spontaneous Joy" ☆☆☆☆1/2 The Reviews Hub) as well the co-director of Multiverse Musical (“...musically dynamic ... clever wordplay – especially impressive" ☆☆☆☆ - Everything Theatre) and tours performing his award-nominated freestyle rap show Slice of Rhyme ("Simply the Best" Gothenburg Fringe.)
+He was the co-creator of CSI: Crime Scene Improvisation (“A Spectacular must see” - ☆☆☆☆☆ Bunbury Magazine) and Your Flaws: The Musical ("Spontaneous Joy" ☆☆☆☆1/2 The Reviews Hub) as well the co-director of Multiverse Musical (“...musically dynamic ... clever wordplay – especially impressive" ☆☆☆☆ - Everything Theatre) and tours performing his award-nominated freestyle rap show Slice of Rhyme ("Simply the Best" Gothenburg Fringe.)
 In 2023 he collected the prize for Best Musical/Improv Show at the Leicester Comedy Festival and in 2024 received the Comedy Award at the Colchester Fringe.

 As an improviser he has taught and performed in the UK, Europe, Asia and United States for over a decade.

-He was the co-founder of CSI: Crime Scene Improvisation (“A Spectacular must see” - ☆☆☆☆☆ Bunbury Magazine) and Your Flaws: The Musical ("Spontaneous Joy" ☆☆☆☆1/2 The Reviews Hub) as well the co-director of Multiverse Musical (“...musically dynamic ... clever wordplay – especially impressive" ☆☆☆☆ - Everything Theatre) and tours performing his award-nominated freestyle rap show Slice of Rhyme ("Simply the Best" Gothenburg Fringe.)
+He was the co-creator of CSI: Crime Scene Improvisation (“A Spectacular must see” - ☆☆☆☆☆ Bunbury Magazine) and Your Flaws: The Musical ("Spontaneous Joy" ☆☆☆☆1/2 The Reviews Hub) as well the co-director of Multiverse Musical (“...musically dynamic ... clever wordplay – especially impressive" ☆☆☆☆ - Everything Theatre) and tours performing his award-nominated freestyle rap show Slice of Rhyme ("Simply the Best" Gothenburg Fringe.)
 In 2023 he collected the prize for Best Musical/Improv Show at the Leicester Comedy Festival and in 2024 received the Comedy Award at the Colchester Fringe.

 Musical Improv: This Time With Feeling

-Who: Lee Apsey
+Who: Lee Apsey & Phil Lunn

-What: Musical Improv: This Time With Feeling Where: LJMU - Joe H Makin Drama Centre (Next door to Unity Theatre) When: Sunday the 27th of April – 12pm-3pm Tickets: £33.50 plus booking fee |
+What: Musical Improv: This Time With Feeling Where: LJMU - Joe H Makin Drama Centre (Next door to Unity Theatre) When: Sunday the 27th of April – 12pm-3pm Tickets: £33.50 + booking fee VERY LIMITED AVAILABILITY |

 Musical theatre is the greatest medium ever created and musical improv is some of the most fun you can have on stage.
 So why does it often feel harder than it needs to be?
 Usually, it's because players don't know WHY they're singing and they haven't built up the momentum to fly; like trying to jump a canyon on a skateboard.